raygun101/MarkupKit/README.md

 ### Factory Methods
 Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
 For example, instances of `UIButton` are created by calling `buttonWithType:`, and `UITableView` instances are initialized with `initWithFrame:style:`.

 MarkupKit doesn't know anything about methods - only instances and properties/events.
 To handle these cases, MarkupKit supports a special attribute named "style".
-The value of this attribute is the name of a "factory method", a zero-argument method that produces instances of a given type.
+The value of this attribute is the name of a "factory method", a zero-argument class method that produces instances of a given type.
 MarkupKit adds a number of factory methods to classes such as `UIButton` and `UITableView` to enable these types to be constructed in markup.

 For example, the following markup creates an instance of a "system"-style `UIButton` by calling the `systemButton` method MarkupKit adds to the `UIButton` class: